DataDog/datadog-ci/src/commands/elf-symbols/README.md

 ## Overview

-Upload Elf debug info files to Datadog to symbolize your profiles.
+Upload Elf debug info files to Datadog to symbolicate your profiles.

 **This command runs only in Linux.**